5 (Awesome) Reasons to Include Okinawa in Your Trip to Japan - Japanspecialist

 Filled with picture-perfect beaches, historic places, and yummy food, Okinawa is a must when touring Japan.
 Pack your bathing suit and let us convince you to spare some days in this dreamy archipelago.

-Okinawa is the name of the main island, but also this prefecture formed by a chain of Japanese islands found between Kyushu and Taiwan.
-Located south of “mainland Japan”, Okinawa benefits from tropical weather: the temperature ranges from 15 to 35 degrees Celsius, making it the perfect destination almost all year round – however be careful not to go during the rainy seasons!
+Okinawa is the name of the main island and the prefecture formed by a chain of Japanese islands found between Kyushu and Taiwan.
+Located south of “mainland Japan”, Okinawa benefits from tropical weather: the temperature ranges from 15 to 35 degrees Celsius, making it the perfect destination almost all year round.
+However, avoid June and September to skip the rainy seasons and aim for spring or autumn if you’re not good with really hot and steamy summers.

-Avoid June and September, and try to book your trip for Spring or Autumn if you’re not good with really hot and steamy summers.
 Not sure when is the best time to visit?
-Get in touch with one of our consultants to design the best possible itinerary! [include map - Scott will provide later] The Okinawan islands are unique in many ways, and there is something for everyone.
+Get in touch with one of our consultants to design the best possible itinerary!
+The Okinawan islands are unique in many ways, and there is something for everyone.
 Keep reading to discover which one is perfect for you!

 Naha will most likely be your landing airport when going to Okinawa.
 This city is the biggest in the archipelago – 60% of Okinawans live there! – and most of the famous places to visit when touring the islands are gathered nearby.
 It’s your gateway to all the other islands, or other places on the main island, by plane, ferry, or boat!